c-marc/c-marc/README.md

 - maybe a UI library; maybe Storybook;
 - maybe a headless-CMS

 📚 I've also got a statistical background and a solid experience with `R`.
-Even though, I've recently been spending more time on web development, that might be useful...
+Even though I've recently been spending more time on web development, that might be useful...

 ## Contact Me 💬 <a id="contact-me"></a>